SCUBA volunteering - Underwater pioneers: Studying & protecting the unique coral reefs of Oman's Musandam peninsula

 Sweetlips (a group of fish, belonging to a taxonomic family called the Haemulidae)

 Sea whips (Gorgonacea)

 Hard and soft corals

-Once you are trained up, your tasks will be predominantly dive-based and consist of several distinct underwater activities with the team split into buddy pairs.
+After a training phase (two days for the first non-Reef Check group and half a day for the second Reef Check group), your tasks will be predominantly dive-based and consist of several distinct underwater activities with the team split into buddy pairs.
 Depending on what your assignment is on the day, you and your buddy will, for example, be recording fish or invertebrates along the transect, or recording what kind of substrate (hard or soft coral, sand, rock, etc.) covers the bottom along the transect.
-Covering a transect will take you about one hour and you will dive up to four transects per day.
-During the course of the expedition, you will be laying transects in different locations all over the reef.
+Covering a transect will take you about one hour and you will dive up to three transects per day.
+During the course of the expedition, you will be laying transects in different locations around Musandam.

 The Musandam peninsula (sometimes also called the Norway of Arabia) is the northernmost part of Oman jutting out into the Strait of Hormuz at the entrance to the Arabian Gulf.
 The province, or Governorate of Musandam as it is officially known, is separated from the rest of Oman by various parts of the United Arab Emirates including Ras al Khaimah and Fujairah.
 The Musandam more or less begins where the mountains rise from the plains of Ras al Khaimah.